Boba Shop Case Study: Pearl Lemon Boba

 Choco swooped in to save the day making ordering for us way easier as it put it all in one place- no log ins no spread sheets…no nonsense.

 Prior to the app, Lydia and Axel worked in one giant shared sheet with a check box system.
-It seemed to be the best way to be cohesive with a 5 hour time gap.
-Lydia would include all information needed in the sheet.
+It seemed the best way to be cohesive with a 5-hour time gap.
+Lydia would include all the information needed in the sheet.
 Such as product name, a description, where it was for, where it was from, the cost and the URL.
-Axel would then check the sheet when things needed to be ordered, check off a little box and write in how many packs.
+Axel would then check the sheet when things needed to be ordered, check off a little box, and write how many packs they needed.
 Lydia would check the sheet at her EOD and order for the next day or within 48 hours.
-As we got busier and expanded, this became hard to manage and other team members requesting items wouldn’t use the sheet.
-So choco was a definite life saver- it is on our
+As we got busier and expanded, this became hard to manage, and other team members requesting items wouldn’t use the sheet.
+So choco was a definite lifesaver- it is on our

-The internal team was quick to establish purchasing protocol with Lydia.
-After a few weeks of watching inventory, a rhythm was built so when there was a week left of an item, Lydia would order it so it would be delivered in about 72 hours and then there wouldnt be an excess of stock.
+The internal team was quick to establish a purchasing protocol with Lydia.
+After a few weeks of watching inventory, a rhythm was built so that when an item had a week left, Lydia would order it and have it delivered in about 72 hours, so there would be no excess stock.

-We did find that with so many materials to order, storage space in a small unit became a huge issue.
+We found that storage space in a small unit became a huge issue with so many materials to order.
 We did what we could with cupboards, but especially when catering enquiries came in, we had to find a storage space to rent to hold various supplies.

 Marketing Efforts- Online and Offline